Labor Mindfulness: Staying Present During Contractions

 Mindful breathing helps with labor pain coping by giving your nervous system a rhythm when sensations feel big.
 It does not erase pain for everyone, but it can reduce panic breathing, jaw tension, shoulder bracing, and the feeling that you are losing control.

 In early labor, try breathing in for four and out for six, letting the exhale be slow but not forced.
 In active labor, counting may become annoying; switch to “in, out, soften” or a low hum.
 During transition, you may only manage one word: “down,” “open,” or “safe.”
 That still counts.
-If you want guided support, a birth breathing app can help you rehearse calm breathing before contractions begin.
+If you want guided support, a can help you rehearse calm breathing before contractions begin.
 This is not medical advice.
 If you feel faint, cannot catch your breath, or something feels wrong, tell your care team immediately.

 Mindful Movement and Position Changes in Birth